Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 terraform itself.
 For that we will need to use "ALT-F4-LLC" modules posted on Terraform Registry.

-### Creating a Managed Repositry
+### Creating a Managed Repository

 First we will need to create a Github repository to store our terraform automation script.

 Steps to Create the repository:

-1. To to your Github page and selecte `Repositories`
+1. To to your Github page and select `Repositories`
 2. When the Repositories list appear go on the top-right green button `New` and click it.
 3. Add a proper name to your repository.
 4. Select `Add a README file`
-5. And select a Terraform .gitignore tamplate.
+5. And select a Terraform .gitignore template.
 6. Create Repository.

 Steps to clone the repository: